There were a number of small industries in Bollington and some are mentioned here.

 There are a number of cottages in Bollington that were clearly built with a garret (attic) floor to be used for home working, usually weaving.
 There are some examples in Water Street, as well as the cottages at the bottom of Beeston Brow.
 Silk weaving was carried on at cottages in Clarke Lane.

-Fulling and waulking are processes applied to wool.
+Fulling and waulking are processes applied to the preparation and cleaning of wool prior to spinning it into thread.
 This mill almost certainly pre-dates the cotton industry in Bollington.
 While there is evidence that there was a fulling mill in the valley of the river Dean, there is none to show where it was!
-The most likely location is somewhere up Ingersley Vale, near to the houses there which carry the name of Waulk Mill.
+The most likely location is somewhere up Ingersley Vale, near to the houses there which carry the name of Waulk mill.
 There is a high probability that the two processes were carried out in the same or adjacent premises.